TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

 - **removeFromList:** Removes a comma-separated list of values from an existing comma-separated list of values.

-There is a hook inside class.t3lib\_tsparser.php which can be used to define more such functions.
+There is a hook inside class TypoScriptParser (formerly class.t3lib\_tsparser.php), which can be used to define more such functions.

 Example: